inception-project/inception-project.github.io/_use-case-gallery/rapid-events/index.md

 title: Rapid adaptation of event detection
 subheadline: Use-case
 permalink: /use-case-gallery/rapid-events/
-# screenshot: screenshot.png
+screenshot: screenshot.png
-# thumbnail: screenshot-thumb.png
+thumbnail: screenshot-thumb.png
 # example-project: Recommendation+and+Active+Learning+Example+Project_2018-07-05_1103.zip
 hidden: false
 ---

 **Source**: <i>This example was kindly contributed by
-<a href="https://github.com/rgabbard">Ryan Gabbard</a> and Marjorie Freedman,
+<a href="https://github.com/rgabbard">Ryan Gabbard</a> and <a href="https://www.isi.edu/people/mrf/about">Marjorie Freedman</a>,
 VISTA group at the Information Sciences Institute at the University of Southern California, USA</i>

 The VISTA group at the Information Sciences Institute at the [University of Southern California][1]